-From the architect.
+Text description provided by the architects.
 The challenge of this site was how to make the best of a spectacular aspect and view while creating a private and liveable apartment building.
 The parcel of land runs north-south with views to the north and east up to the neighbouring over-scaled apartment building.

 We developed a simple and strong diagram, comprising of three components:

 1. A large dark-grey block, predominantly containing building utilities, which forms the building’s visual foundation.

 2. A series of three-storey high, light coloured cantilevered blades that splay towards the north-east allowing each bedroom and living area to have a view of the water while maintaining a sense of privacy from the neighbouring building and public staircase.

 3. An excavated, retained and planted ground plane, which will develop into a lush, green garden setting with tall ivy-covered walls.